uDrive uSD G1 - a (very) small mass storage for CP/M computer...

 ... maybe also the related files (meanwhile these N8VEM files moved to an unknown place, there is only an archive for group messages left)

 Interesting also his introduction pages (PC related) >here<.

 Roger H Hanscom's pages: >1< and a screen shot >2<

 Meanwhile I've found his moved pages again - see >here<.

 There is another page about using the uDrive, but pictures are missing, because you can find it only at archive.org now, see >here<-

 Btw.... there is another similar device named uALFAT-SD, see >here<.
 This one can communicate via RS232 (TTL), but there is also >one< which is able to store data on an USB memory (instead of using a SD card for that).

-Meanwhile (mid of February 2011) James Moxham sent me his sources, so I am able to adapt it faster and now I just have to modify the sources for (e.g.) a Kaypro.
+James Moxham sent me later his sources, so I can modify the sources for (e.g.) a Kaypro.

 4D Systems don't seems to sell this product anymore.
 Maybe you can get additional info from their "old" site: https://old.4dsystems.com.au/prod.php?id=22.

 Or maybe you can get it (still) here: